drewdotpro/sails-swagger/README.md

 [swagger.io](http://swagger.io/) (v2.0) hook for Sails.
 The application's models, controllers, and routes are aggregated and transformed into a Swagger Document.
 Supports the Swagger 2.0 specification.

+#Note
+This is a port of the original, with ust enough changes to support a specific project

 ## Install

 ```sh